Bani River: Djenné Dam

 In May 2009 the African Development Bank approved funding for an irrigation dam/weir to be built on the Bani near Soala, a village situated 12 km south of Djenné.
-The dam is one element in a 6-year 66 million USD program that also includes the building of a dam on the Sankarani River near Kourouba and the extension of the area irrigated by the Talo dam.
+The dam is one element in a 6-year US$66 million program that also includes the building of a dam on the Sankarani River near Kourouba and the extension of the area irrigated by the Talo dam.
 The proposed Djenné dam will retain 0.3 km3 of water, significantly more than the Talo dam.
 It will allow the "controlled flooding" of 14,000 ha of the Pondori floodplain (on the left bank of the river to the south of Djenné) to allow the cultivation of rice and the irrigation of an additional 5000 ha for growing 'floating grass' (Echinochloa stagnina know locally as bourgou) for animal feed.